 Now that we learned what is USDT, it is time to talk more about the blockchains on which Tether wallets are based.

 Initially, in 2014, tethers were launched on the Bitcoin network with the use of the Omni Layer, but tethers have recently become available on the Ethereum blockchain as ERC20 tokens.
-Leveraging tethers on multiple blockchain platforms allows users to choose the best option according to their wallet, funds and other preferences.
+Leveraging tethers on multiple blockchain platforms allow users to choose the best option according to their wallet, funds and other preferences.

 Having in mind that tether coins were originally released on the Omni protocol, most of the USDT in circulation is spinning on the Bitcoin blockchain.
 However, the Ethereum-based USDT is gaining traction among users as a result of its faster confirmation times and lower fees when compared to Omni, and also due to the fact that smart contracts still fuel the growth of the Ethereum market.